New Grub Street

 How to read New Grub Street

-Alternatively, you can save and/or send posts to an e-reader, such as a Kobo or a Kindle.
-These devices are distraction-limited, present text in a typographically superior (and customizable) way, and don’t require constant backlighting.
+Alternatively, you can save and send posts to an e-reader, such as a Kobo or a Kindle.
+These devices are distraction-limited, present text in a typographically elegant (and customizable) way, and don’t require constant backlighting.

-You can also save posts to Instapaper or Pocket.
-These services offer elegant typography and track your reading across devices.
-However, they typically require self-luminous displays (e.g., a phone or monitor), which are inferior for reading.
-(Kobo e-readers offer built-in Pocket support and Instapaper can automatically forward articles to a Kindle.
-Pocket is extensible to Kindle using third-party services.)
+You can also save posts to Instapaper.
+Instapaper offers various font options and tracks your reading across devices.
+However, it normally requires a self-luminous display (e.g., a phone or monitor), which is inferior for reading.
+Kobo e-readers offer built-in Instapaper support and Instapaper can forward articles to a Kindle.

 Lastly, you can read articles on this domain in your browser.
 I don’t recommend this method as it encourages sloppy reading habits, such as scanning the text, clicking on hyperlinks, and revisiting open tabs.